MEET OUR INSTRUCTORS

 Torrance has been a member of Studio J since 2011.
 He brings a new excitement to the classroom with his energy and unique choreography.
 He teaches all levels of Jazz, Jazz Funk and Contemporary for Studio J along with many other North East Ohio Communities.
 Torrance was born and raised in the greater Cleveland area.
 He began dancing at the early age of 6 years old where he discovered his total happy place.
 Torrance attended Bowling Green State University in which he discovered competition dance in a major way.
 While taking dance courses, his professor asked him to work with her and he’s been choreographing for competitions every since.
 Torrance has done work for several studios throughout Ohio, Indiana and Chicago.
 When asked why he dances, Torrance says “dance makes me feel alive, dance is probably why I’m alive today”.
 Torrance is gearing up for another fun season at Studio J!

 Marybeth began her dance studies at the Rita Wilhelm Academy of Dance at age three.
-She has become an extremely confident teacher and continues to study the Cecchetti method of Ballet.
-She is a certified Cecchetti instructor and brings Hip-Hop to the Academy.
-She also continues her dance studies at the Broadway Dance Center in New York City.
-Marybeth is a graduate from Ursuline College holding a B.A. in education and presently teaches kindergarten at Lander Elementary in the Mayfield City School District.
+She is known for being an extremely passionate , creative, and confident teacher.
+Marybeth is a certified Cecchetti instructor and brings Hip-Hop to the Academy.
+She also has continued her dance studies at the Broadway Dance Center in New York City.
+Marybeth is a graduate from Ursuline College holding a B.A. in Education and has her Masters in Curriculum and Instruction .
+She presently teaches kindergarten at Lander Elementary in the Mayfield City School District along with being a content developer for two digital education platforms based in California.
+Marybeth ends her days with her beautiful kids, Mossimo & Delphina and her amazing husband who is our MC for all our shows, Rocco!

 Hannah began her dance training at the age of three at Maranatha School of Dance in Cape Coral, FL.
 She then trained under certified Cecchetti instructor Erin Rivera from the ages of twelve to eighteen.
 Upon graduating high school, Hannah was accepted into Light of the World Ballet’s trainee program in Syracuse, NY, where she trained for three years.
 While there, Hannah had the opportunity to choreograph for the professional company and tour the choreography in Israel.
 In 2017, Hannah moved to Ohio and assisted her colleagues in beginning a professional ballet company and studio in Chardon.
 She became the Artistic Director of Ballet Gloria, where she danced professionally in ballet and contemporary work, taught for the company and school, and was responsible for all choreography for the professional company.
 Hannah’s first full-length choreographic work premiered in 2019.
 Hannah is an ABT®️ Certified Teacher, who has successfully completed the ABT®️ Teacher Training Intensive in Pre-Primary through Level 3 of the ABT®️ National Training Curriculum.